 Chesworth House, also known as Chesworth Place, near Horsham in Sussex, was a country house of the Dukes of Norfolk in the 15th and 16th centuries and one of the childhood homes of Katheryn Howard, fifth wife of Henry VIII.
 It was at Chesworth, and Norfolk House in London, that Katheryn engaged in the intimate relationships with Manox and Dereham that ultimately led to her downfall and execution.

-In the late 15th century, a timber-framed range was built, probably by Thomas Howard, 2nd Duke of Norfolk, outside the moat, and to the north of the early medieval house.
+In the late 15th century, a timber-framed range was built, most likely by Thomas Howard, 2nd Duke of Norfolk, outside the moat, and to the north of the early medieval house.
 A high quality south-east range in fashionable red brick with diaper patterning was added to it in the early sixteenth century, some time between 1514 and 1524 – the exact date of its construction is unknown.
 It has been referred to as the Earl of Surrey’s Tower, and has similarities to the Howard country seat of Kenninghall in Norfolk, which was built at a similar time.
 Consequently, it has been suggested that the Earl of Surrey (later 3rd Duke of Norfolk) was responsible for its construction.
-However, we do know that Henry VIII stayed at Chesworth House, hosted by the 2nd Duke, for 10 days in July 1519.
+However, we do know that Henry VIII stayed at Chesworth House, hosted by the 2nd Duke, for ten days in July 1519.
 It is quite possible, given the length of visit and its importance, that this range was construction by the 2nd Duke prior to, or even for, the royal visit.

 On the 2nd Duke’s death in 1524, his widow, Agnes Tilney, received in dower (for use in her lifetime) the family town house in Lambeth, London and twenty-four manors, of which Chesworth was the principal one.
 A young Katheryn Howard first came to stay in her step-grandmother’s care at Chesworth in 1531, spending her time between there and Norfolk House in London, until late in 1539 when she went to court.